 If you have never been to Ilha de Mozambique, then now is the time to go – book a Mozambique special package that will include a visit to this small island which today still bustles with street markets and offers delicious food.
-Visitors love the long white beaches, excellent snorkelling and diving opportunities in the nearby Indian Ocean.
+Visitors love the long white beaches, excellent snorkelling and diving opportunities in the nearby Indian Ocean and great accommodation.

 Getting to Ilha de Mozambique is not hard to do.
 The island is close to the Mozambique mainland at Nacala.
 It is easier if you fly into Nampula and travel via road to ‘Mozambique Island’, taking the picturesque three-kilometre bridge that connects it to the main coastline.